Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Discussion and summary of suggested parametrisations

 For a mixed flow

 with associated stress (parallel to $U(t)$)

 the naive parametrisation

 proved to be accurate for a wide range of parameters.
-Here, as in Sections 3\ref{mixedtworesults} and 3\ref{mixedthreeresults}, $\widetilde{F}_m$ and $\widetilde{F}_p$ are the values of $F_m$ and $F_p$ if $U_{\text{tidal}}$ or $U_{\text{mean}}$ are set to be zero respectively.
-In two dimensions, the main regimes where \eqref{naivesug} disagreed with our simulations were those near the critical latitude $|f|=\omega$, those with small values of $U_{\text{mean}}$ (for $F_m$), and those with small values for $W$ (for $F_p$).
-Then, in three dimensions, the naive parametrisation was again less accurate near the critical latitude $|f|=\omega$, and also for large hill heights $h_0$ (for $F_m$).
-Further work is required to accurately parametrise the stress in these specific cases.
+Here, as in Sections~4\ref{mixedtworesults} and~4\ref{mixedthreeresults}, $\widetilde{F}_m$ and $\widetilde{F}_p$ are the values of $F_m$ and $F_p$ if $U_{\text{tidal}}$ or $U_{\text{mean}}$ are set to be zero respectively.
+In two dimensions, the main regimes where \eqref{naivesug} disagreed with, and notably underestimated, our simulation output were those near the critical latitude $|f|=\omega$, those with small values of $U_{\text{mean}}$ (for $F_m$), and those with small values for $W$ (for $F_p$).
+Then, in three dimensions, the naive parametrisation again underestimated the simulation data near the critical latitude $|f|=\omega$ (for $F_p$), and also for large hill heights $h_0$ (for $F_m$).
+For this last point, we suggest setting

+in three dimensions whenever the Froude number ${Fr=Nh_0/U_{\text{mean}}}$ is large.
+The formula \eqref{largefmixedsug} is derived from the quadratic drag law \eqref{3dssug2} we observed in the steady flow case for $Fr\gg 1$.
+However, as discussed in Section~\ref{resultssect}f, it would be preferable to do more tests and analysis to evaluate the accuracy of \eqref{largefmixedsug}, and to better understand the transition between the low and high Froude number regimes.

 In the bottom-trapped regime ($|f|>\omega$), the phase $\phi$ also notably disagreed with that predicted by the \citet{shakespeare2020drag} theory for tidal flows, but still satisfied $\phi\approx 0$ for $|f|\ll\omega$.